Delta will allow non-recyclable industrial waste that’s been dumped at a Burnaby landfill to be moved to the Vancouver landfill at Burns Bog.

-A report to council notes it has been determined the most cost effective approach to addressing the old landfill, and to maximize future development potential, is to move the waste to another permitted landfill.
+A report to council notes the most cost-effective approach to addressing the old landfill, and to maximize future development potential, is to move the waste to another permitted site.

 Additional truck traffic can be expected, although the truck drivers would be instructed to avoid using the George Massey Tunnel.

-The report to council notes Delta would receive at least $500,000 in royalties.
+The report to council notes Delta would receive at least $500,000 in royalties by accepting the Norampac waste, while overall revenue from landfill commercial waste would also increase.